Juniper/netconf-java/README.md

 =======

 This software is not officially supported by Juniper Networks, but by a team dedicated to helping customers, partners, and the development community.
-To report bug-fixes, issues, suggestions, please contact netconf-automation-hackers@juniper.net
+To report bug-fixes, issues, suggestions, please raise issues or even better submit pull requests on GitHub.

 REQUIREMENTS
 ============